scottcolfer/scottcolfer.github.io/coaching.md

 There's a bunch of topics I've helped people with trough coaching, mentoring, and speaking at meetups:

-- **'Discovery'** (investing in the right the right opportunities)
+- **'Discovery'**: investing in the right the right opportunities
-- **Career coaching** (breaking in to product, shifting from Senior to Lead/Head of Product, career progression after returning from maternity leave, peer coaching for other Product Leaders)
+- **Career coaching**: breaking in to product, shifting from Senior to Lead/Head of Product, career progression after returning from maternity leave, peer coaching for other Product Leaders

 # Career coaching